-Before I commit to the answer of “How long does keratin last”, here are a few factors one might consider.
+Before I commit to answering the question of “How long does a keratin treatment last”, here are a few considerations.

 If you want your keratin treatment to last, the first rule of thumb is to make sure you’re using a sulfate free shampoo.
-A shampoo with a high concentration of Sodium Laurel Sulfate will wash the keratin out faster than a sulfate free shampoo.
+A shampoo with a high concentration of Sodium Laurel Sulfate, will wash the keratin out of your hair faster than a sulfate free shampoo.
 If you’re used to washing your hair everyday, you may be pulling more keratin from the hair than someone who washes less.

-Some people have better luck than others depending on porosity, volume, or whether the hair is thick or fine.
+Some people have better luck than others depending on porosity, volume, or whether the hair is fine or thick.

 At the salon today, Jennifer asked me, “How long will this keratin treatment last?”
 Jennifer likes to wash her hair everyday, but I cautioned that such a practice might do her more a disservice than she might think.
 She could be washing out the keratin from her hair sooner than what it might be worth to keep it super clean.